Tufts-University/FLOCK/README.md

 The purpose of this package is to serve as a processing and feature extraction toolkit for assessing group movement dynamics from GPS location data.

-## Documentation
-Documentation can be found in the [Docs](https://github.com/Tufts-University/FLOCK/blob/main/Docs) folder of this repository

 ## Quick start

+### Installation

+`pip install FLOCK-GPS`

+FLOCK-GPS for Python >= 3.7 and all its dependancies are available from PyPi

+### Tutorials

+To run tutorials, download the repository to your local storage and open the notebooks from there.
 The [tutorials](https://github.com/Tufts-University/FLOCK/blob/main/Tutorials) folder contains a walkthrough for each preprocessing and feature extraction step, while the [ExtractAllFeatures](https://github.com/Tufts-University/FLOCK/blob/main/ExtractAllFeatures.py) script shows how to combine and run all processing and extraction.
 To run the predictive modeling analysis, fist instantiate your R home in the [Predictive-Modeling](https://github.com/Tufts-University/FLOCK/blob/main/PredictiveModeling) notebook.

+### Documentation
+Documentation can be found in the [Docs](https://github.com/Tufts-University/FLOCK/blob/main/Docs) folder of this repository.
+The HTML files will open in your default browser from the donloaded repository.

 ## FLOCK functions